-Daniel Gendre was born in 1946 and educated in Geneva, Switzerland.
-He learned photography in London where he spent three years assisting well-known photographers such as Bookbinder, Phil Jude and Duffy.
+Daniel Gendre was born in 1946 in Geneva, Switzerland.
+He learned photography in London where he was assisting well-known photographers such as Bookbinder, Phil Jude and Duffy.

 With the support of the Swiss Department of Foreign Affairs, his works were exhibited in 2009 at the Russian National Museum in Saint-Petersburg and his book was published by Offizin Verlag Zürich.